apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 sidebar_position: 2
 ---

-The commands described in this section are expected to be called from within a context of a running Actor, both in local environment or on the Apify platform.
+The commands described in this section are expected to be called from within a context of a running Actor, both in a local environment or on the Apify platform.

 ### Actor initialization

 First, the Actor should be initialized.
-During initialization, it prepares to receive events from Apify platform, determines machine and storage configuration, and optionally purges the previous state from local storage.
+During initialization, it prepares to receive events from the Apify platform.
+The Actor determines the machine and storage configuration and optionally purges the previous state from local storage.
 It will also create a default instance of the Actor class.

 It is not required to perform the initialization explicitly because the Actor will initialize on the execution of any Actor method, but we strongly recommend it to prevent race conditions.